 Section 4.6.4, Biological Resources, describes the project's potential effects on plant and animal species populations, habitats, communities, and migratory patterns and concluded that impacts to biological resources would be less than significant.
-Section 4.1, Cultural Resources, and Section 4.5, Tribal Cultural Resources, describe the project's potential effects on important historical and prehistorical cultural and tribal cultural resources and concluded that impacts to cultural and tribal cultural resources and concluded that impacts to cultural and tribal cultural resources would be less than significant after implementation of mitigation.
+Section 4.1, Cultural Resources, and Section 4.5, Tribal Cultural Resources, describe the project's potential effects on important historical and prehistorical cultural and tribal cultural resources and concluded that impacts to cultural and tribal cultural resources would be less than significant after implementation of mitigation.
 Potential adverse environmental effects to human beings are discussed in Section 4.6.3, Air Quality, Section 4.6.6, Geology and Soils, Section 4.2, Hazards and Hazardous Materials, and Section 4.4, Noise.
 Impacts related to air quality and geology and soils would be less than significant.
 Impacts related to hazards and hazardous materials and noise would be less than significant with mitigation.
 Furthermore, each environmental analysis section in Sections 4.1 through 4.5 of the EIR concludes with a discussion of the project's contribution to cumulative effects.
 Additionally, cumulative net increases of criterial pollutants are discussed in Section 4.6.3, Air Quality.
-As discussed in Sections 4.1 through 4.5 and Sections 4.1 through 4.5 and Section 4.6.3, the project would not result in any considerable contributions to cumulative impacts.
+As discussed in Sections 4.1 and 4.5 through 4.5 and Section 4.6.3, the project would result in a considerable contribution to cumulative impacts to cultural and tribal cultural resources. the The project would not result in any other considerable contributions to cumulative impacts.